Tharanga Paranavitana

 Nishad Tharanga Paranavitana (born 15 April 1982) is a former Sri Lankan Test cricketer.
 He is an opening batsman and an off-break bowler.
 He retired from all forms of cricket in August 2020.

 Domestic career

-He made the most runs in the 2015–16 Premier League Tournament, with a total of 953 from 10 matches and 17 innings.
+He was a pust pupil at St. Mary's College, Kegalle and made the most runs in the 2015–16 Premier League Tournament, with a total of 953 from 10 matches and 17 innings.

 In March 2018, he was named in Kandy's squad for the 2017–18 Super Four Provincial Tournament.
 The following month, he was also named in Kandy's squad for the 2018 Super Provincial One Day Tournament.

 International career

 He made his international debut in a Test match against Pakistan in February 2009.
 During the second Test match of that series, while heading for the third day's play, he became one of the Sri Lankan cricketers wounded when their team bus was attacked by terrorists in Lahore, Pakistan.